Iceland In-Depth | Two-Week Road Trip

 On the fifth day of your summer road trip around Iceland, you'll escape the regular tourist crowds as you enter one of the country's most remote regions: the east.

-Apart from their remarkable natural appeal and the fact that they can be enjoyed without crowds of other travellers vying for the best spot, the East Fjords are most renowned for their wildlife and cultural attractions.
+Apart from their remarkable natural appeal and the fact that they can be enjoyed without crowds of other travelers vying for the best spot, the East Fjords are most renowned for their wildlife and cultural attractions.

 Your main destination for today is Egilsstadir, the largest town in East Iceland.
 Before retiring, however, those who booked admission to the Vok baths are in for a special treat; this luxurious spa is immersed in a lake just north of the settlement, boasting geothermal waters and incredible views.

-The most powerful waterfall in Europe, for example, can be found here; Dettifoss pours with incredible power into a valley of black rock, framed by two similarly impressive falls, Selfoss and Hafragilsfoss.
+The most powerful waterfall in Europe, for example, can be found here.
+Dettifoss pours with incredible power into a valley of black rock, framed by two similarly impressive falls, Selfoss and Hafragilsfoss.
 Asbyrgi, meanwhile, is a canyon shaped like an enormous horseshoe, framed by sheer cliffs and filled with lush forest.

 Once you have explored these sites, your main two destinations for today are Husavik and the Lake Myvatn region.
 Husavik is one of the country's oldest settlements and amongst the world's most sought-after whale-watching spots.
 If you elected to while booking, you could take a comfortable traditional boat tour to see these incredible creatures or a similar but more thrilling trip on a zodiac.